CDO Version.2019: Seven Keys To Defining The Job

 - View data as a shared asset: The CDO can push an enterprise toward transparency.
 Rather than allow departmental data silos to persist, the CDO can help transform those silos into a 360-degree view of all customer and operational insights.
 Next step: Correlate valuable data signals from all business functions, including areas like manufacturing and logistics.

 - Unify and Virtualize Data: After making data a shared asset, it can be unified.
-A virtualized single data service allows business users to access and analyze data using the BI tools of their choice.
+Intelligent data virtualization allows business users to access and analyze data using the BI tools of their choice.
 Companies that virtualize their data provide a single interface to get consistent answers to their queries, accelerated query response time and reduced query costs.

 - Prioritize Agility: Every time data is moved, it impacts cost, accuracy and time.
 By eliminating the need for additional data movement by implementing scalable processing of massive data sets, organizations can significantly reduce the costs of moving data, increase data “freshness” and optimize overall data agility.